hashgraph/stablecoin-studio/sdk/README.md

 ### Associate
-Associates a stable coin with an account.
+Associates a stablecoin with an account.

 **Spec:**